dmeehan1968/Composition/README.md

 The units to be created are [one-dimensional arrays][arrays] in both [immutable][] and mutable forms.

+The units constructed are not meant to be real world requirements - you'd hardly have a reason for making new array classes from existing array classes, but it shows for composition can give a more flexible solution than inheritance.

+Main benefits are:

+* Less coupling between mutable and immutable implementations
+* Single responsibility for each component
+* Greater reusability of components
+* Easier to refactor without affecting inherited interface chain

+Main drawbacks are:

+* Increased complexity of code in the short term.
+* Increased runtime overhead from additional message forwarding

 It is constructed from the following components.

 ## Protocols ([Interfaces])